dotnet/docs/docs/core/diagnostics/dotnet-debugger-extensions.md

 ## dotnet-debugger-extensions uninstall

-Uninstalls the [.NET debugger extensions](debugger-extensions.md) and, on Linux and macOS, removes it from lldb configuration.
+Uninstalls the [.NET debugger extensions](debugger-extensions.md) and, on Linux and macOS, removes it from LLDB configuration.

 ### Synopsis